korayguney/wallet-service/readme.md

 ### Database login

-This project is using H2 database to store locally the url/deeplink conversion requests/responses.
+This project is using H2 database to store required data.
 To access H2 console;
 *  http://localhost:8080/h2-console/

 After that, login screen will be displayed;